Indiana University Bloomington: Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes Indiana University Bloomington as "more selective".
 For the class of 2027 (enrolled fall 2023), Indiana received 54,279 applications and accepted 43,624, or 80.37 percent.
 Of those accepted, 9,550 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 21.89 percent.
 Indiana's freshman retention rate is 90.3 percent, with 80.9 percent going on to graduate within six years.

 Of the 41% of the incoming freshman class who submitted SAT scores; the middle 50 percent composite scores were 1180–1380.
 Of the 16% of enrolled freshmen in 2023 who submitted ACT scores; the middle 50 percent composite score was between 27 and 32.
 The average high school grade point average was 3.78.

-Indiana University Bloomington is a college-sponsor of the National Merit Scholarship Program and sponsored 56 Merit Scholarship awards in 2020.
+Indiana University Bloomington is a college sponsor of the National Merit Scholarship Program, and sponsored 56 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 68 freshman students were National Merit Scholars.

 As of 2023, the top five Indiana counties by IU enrollment were Hamilton (Carmel, Fishers, & Noblesville) with 3,813 students, Marion (Indianapolis) with 2,883 students, Monroe (Bloomington) with 2,360 students, Lake (Gary) with 1,501 students, and Allen (Fort Wayne) with 1,266 students.

 Rankings and reputation

 Indiana University is one of 62 members of the Association of American Universities, an organization of leading North American research universities.
 It has been called a Public Ivy university.

+The 2026 U.S. New and World Report rankings indicate that Indiana University-Bloomington ranks #73 in national universities and #34 in top public schools.
+It ranks #8 in business programs with accounting, marketing and management ranked #4.

 The Academic Ranking of World Universities ranked IU Bloomington 101–150 in the world and 49–60 nationally in 2017.
-Additionally, it ranked Indiana University-Bloomington 16th in the world for Business Administration, 7th in the world for Communication, 5th in the world for Public Administration, and 2nd in the world for Library and Information Science.
+Additionally, it ranked Indiana University-Bloomington 16th in the world for Business Administration, seventh in the world for Communication, fifth in the world for Public Administration, and second in the world for Library and Information Science.
 U.S. News ranks IU 26th out of the top public universities in the United States.
 Forbes ranks IU 20th out of Public Universities.